kschuler/ling172/index.md

 ## FAQs

 **I am not comfortable coming to the 80 person lecture in person due to COVID.
 Can I watch the lectures online instead?**
 > Yes, of course!
 We know many students won't feel comfortable in an enclosed space with this many people just yet.
-All lectures will be recorded and poster [here]() a few minutes after class.
+All lectures will be recorded and posted [here]() a few minutes after class.
 You can watch on your own, or form a small group of peers to watch together if you are more comfortable.

 **Can I skip the fourth exam if I am happy with my grade on the first three?**
 > Yes!
 You can skip the fourth exam and it will be dropped.
 Your grade will be based on the first three exams.